If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 An unused font, present in some N64 Konami games, such as Mystical Ninja Starring Goemon.
 This font could be seen in prerelease footage.

 This is the second file referenced by the ROM compressed files table (at 0x95C3C-0x9642C in a USA v1.0 ROM).
 The file itself is located (compressed) in addresses 0x6F3CB6 to 0x6F4070 in the ROM, and has a size of 0x3BA bytes.
-The game loads this file into memory, but nothing has been found that references it in the code so far.
+The game loads this file into memory on boot, but nothing has been found that references it in the code.

 KCEK logos in Title Screen